MrGGLS/BlockPruner/README.md

         --device cuda \
         --compute-dtype bf16
 ```
+`ppl-search-file` is the pruning sequence file obtained in the previous step.

 ## Citation
 If you find this work relevant to your research or applications, please feel free to cite our work!